upros/acme-integrations/draft-ietf-acme-integrations.md

 # ACME Integration with EST

 EST {{!RFC7030}} defines a mechanism for clients to enroll with a PKI Registration Authority by sending Certificate Management over CMS (CMC) {{?RFC5272}} messages over HTTP.
-EST section 1 states:
+EST {{!RFC7030}} Section 1 states:

 "Architecturally, the EST service is located between a Certification Authority (CA) and a client.
 It performs several functions traditionally allocated to the Registration Authority (RA) role in a PKI."

-EST section 1.1 states that:
+EST {{!RFC7030}} Section 1.1 states that:

 "For certificate issuing services, the EST CA is reached through the EST server; the CA could be logically "behind" the EST server or embedded within it."

-When the CA is logically "behind" the EST RA, EST does not specify how the RA communicates with the CA. EST section 1 states:
+When the CA is logically "behind" the EST RA, EST does not specify how the RA communicates with the CA. EST {{!RFC7030}} Section 1 states:

 "The nature of communication between an EST server and a CA is not described in this document."